levule/VideoKlub/README.md

 # VideoKlub(ASP .NET MVC)

-- This application was made as part of the course
+- This application was made as part of the course.

 ## Technology